Accessibility

 Manually Adding Form Fields

 Step 1.
-Select Form Control
+Select and Place Form Component

 Note: You can access a form control's Properties dialog box in multiple ways:

-• Double click on the form control
+• Double click on the form component

 Tagging Form Fields in the Accessibility Tags Tree